Laid-Back and Funky Beach Town

 How To Get There

-International flights to Belize City’s Philip Goldson International Airport (BZE) go through Miami, Dallas, Houston, Atlanta, Los Angeles, Denver, Fort Lauderdale, Toronto, Newark, Chicago, and Charlotte.
-The major airlines that service Belize is American Airlines, Continental/United, US Air, Delta, Aero Mexico, Southwest, Avianca, and Taca.
+International flights to Belize City’s Philip Goldson International Airport (BZE) go through Miami, Dallas, Houston, Atlanta, Denver, Newark, Chicago, and Charlotte.
+The major airlines that are currently servicing and will be flying to Belize in the immediate future are American Airlines, United, and Delta.

 Arrival and Departure Details / Times

 It is best to arrive at the Belize City’s Philip Goldson International Airport (BZE) before 3:00 PM in order to make your necessary domestic connections and allow ample in-country travel time to Caye Caulker.
 Please note that round-trip flights from Belize International Airport to Caye Caulker are not included in your trip package.
 On your departure day, you can book a return international flight at any time, as flights from Caye Caulker back to the International Airport begin as early as 7:00 AM and run every 30 minutes.
 Another option instead of the Tropic Air flights is to take a water taxi from Belize City to Caye Caulker.
 This is a cheap, easy, and affordable way to access the island.

 All U.S. citizens are required to have a valid passport that does not expire within six (6) months of trip dates.
 Please be sure that your passport has at least two blank, unstamped pages remaining in the back, and that it is not torn, delaminated, or damaged in any way.
 Citizens of the U.S., the British Commonwealth, Canada, Mexico, Costa Rica, and the European Community are NOT required to have Visas.

 Minors Traveling To Belize Without Both Parents